hkiyomaru/brain-visualization-sample/README.md

 By defalt, the mode is "False".

-This option provide all links beyond the brain region(which is given by your query).
+This option provides all links beyond the brain region(which is given by your query).